 Popping candy is activated by moisture but is not affected by fats, so the Cherry Bombs will crackle and pop when eaten.

-Chocolate Covered Cherries Recipe Click HERE to print recipe)
+Chocolate Covered Cherries Recipe Click HERE to print the recipe)

 - 1 cup chocolate chips (milk or dark)